Camden Giving’s KX Fund

 Organisations who have previously been awarded a grant will be eligible to apply for a continuation grant.
 Projects must still meet one of the above aims.

 Camden Giving’s KX Fund will soon open for applications.
-The deadline for applications to the fund will be midnight on Wednesday 17th April 2019.
+We expect to award grants in May 2019.

 apply to be on the KX fund panel